dougalg/ColorText/README.md

 ie: A red border signals a voiced consonant, vowels have yellow borders, and a dark blue center is typically bilabial.
 Of course, since letters do not fully correspond to phonemes this is only a loose organization.

 ##Version Info##
+V 1.3
+- Now displays links with a big fat underline
+- Now maps ’ to '

 V 1.2
 - Now matches font size
 - Transliterates quotation marks correctly